-This essay by Greg Hoy first appeared in Offscreen Issue 10 (now sold out).
+This essay by Lisa Sanchez first appeared in Offscreen Issue 17.

 Enjoyed this essay?
-Buy available issues of Offscreen for more thought-provoking reading material in beautiful print.
+Support indie publishing and buy available issues of Offscreen for more thought-provoking reads in beautiful print.